-Integration Policy Score: 9 Today, New Zealand is a prime destination for immigrants.
-Typically, New Zealand attracts between 40,000 and 50,000 new immigrants each year, and 2015 to 2016 was a record year for net migration with slightly less than 70,000 people moving to New Zealand on balance.
+Integration Policy Score: 9

+Today, New Zealand is a prime destination for immigrants.
+Typically, New Zealand attracts between 40,000 and 50,000 new immigrants each year, and 2017 was a record year for net migration with 72,000 people moving to New Zealand on balance.
 The increasing numbers of immigrants who become New Zealand citizens reflects the country's willingness to promote integration.
 Based on labor market and education system indicators, integration policy has been quite successful.
 New legislation was enacted in 2015 to ensure that migrant workers had the same employment rights as all other workers in New Zealand.
-These measures are reflected in the views of most immigrants who, despite socioeconomic difficulties, are satisfied with their situation (87% are satisfied or very satisfied according to a survey in 2012, compared to 75% in 2011 and 70% in 2009).
+These measures are reflected in the views of most immigrants who are satisfied with their situation.
+According to statistics collected by New Zealand's General Social Survey, 87% feel fully integrated and perceive no significant differences in economic living standards compared with the native-born population.
 The government expects that the Immigration Global Management System (IGMS) and the Global Service Delivery Model (GSDM) will improve matters yet further.
 In April 2016, the new Global Impact Visa policy was announced.
-It is a collaborative publicprivate sector approach to attract international applicants with sought-after skills.
+It is a collaborative public-private sector approach to attract international applicants with sought-after skills.
 To some degree, the overall good performance has to do with the fact that New Zealand employs a points-based selection system that helps to attract immigrants who are relatively self-sufficient financially and can be easily integrated in the labor market.
 Indeed, the Immigration Act 2009 clearly states for the first time that skilled immigration is preferred in New Zealand.
 The appeals procedure has been streamlined, and the decision to grant entry can now be based on "classified information" with regard to security matters or criminal conduct.
 Nevertheless, visa procedures are still complex, and dealing with immigration bureaucracy can be tricky for applicants.